 I wouldn’t consider myself to be an overly verbose person.
-But I never felt more like a blabber mouth than when I first started teaching and had several excessively shy piano students.
+But I have never felt more like a blabber mouth than when I first started teaching and had several excessively shy piano students.
 Apparently I can’t stand silence… so I fill it.
 And, if I analyze how the piano lessons then went, I spent most of my time talking at my student, waiting for a reply, and then quickly moving on when I didn’t get one.
 I’d end up answering for my student instead of enduring the uncomfortable silences; therefore assuming they “got it”.

 Shy Piano Students and What You Need To Know

-My most shy student is one I have taught piano to for years (like since she would arrive at lessons in a booster seat in the car).
+My shyest student is one I have taught piano to for years (like since she would arrive at lessons in a booster seat in the car).
 She’s now driving that car… with a boyfriend in the seat beside her (yikes I’m old!).
 She’s still not all that talkative but she inadvertently taught me many important things about how to teach piano to shy students.

 1) It’s all about the atmosphere – First and foremost you need to be sure your shy students are not shy because they feel intimated in their piano lessons.
 It is so important to create an atmosphere of mutual respect; an atmosphere where making mistakes is okay (in fact they should be celebrated… we learn from our mistakes!)
 It is your mission to make each and every piano student feel understood, cared for, and valued.
 You have immense amounts of influence in your position as their piano teacher.
 We’ve all heard recounts of “knuckle-wrapping” piano teachers… most students in these situations learn and retain very little.
 It’s hard to learn when you’re scared.
 You may not think you are intimidating (and I’m sure knuckle-wrapping is a thing of the past!)… but do a quick self-check just to be sure.
 Little piano students can be extremely sensitive.